Get the Flash Player to see this player.

 The BSL Corpus Project research team filmed 249 Deaf people from 8 cities across the United Kingdom: London, Bristol, Birmingham, Manchester, Newcastle, Glasgow, Cardiff and Belfast.
 We filmed 30 or more people in each city, including a mix of men and women, adults with Deaf parents and those with hearing parents, signers who are young and old, Deaf people in different kinds of jobs, and from different ethnic groups.
-In each city, we worked with a local Deaf person as part of our team.
-This local deaf community fieldworker recruited Deaf people that matched our project criteria: everyone who participated should have learned BSL before the age of 7 years and must have lived in the same city for the last 10 years or longer.
+In each city, we worked with one or more local Deaf people as part of our team.
+The local deaf community fieldworkers recruited Deaf people that matched our project criteria: most people who participated said that they learned BSL before the age of 7 years and had lived in the same city for the last 10 years or longer.

 The 249 Deaf people were filmed in conversations with another Deaf person, answering interview questions, telling stories, and showing their signs for 102 key concepts.